This information is for potential Marine Job Candidates.

 Therefore, if a role looks interesting, don't delay - submit your CV and we can have a chat about you, your career objectives and your potential suitability as a candidate for current or future positions.

-You'll see that most of our jobs are in New Zealand but we have had success placing staff into senior roles in Asia, the UAE and the Caribbean, depending on demand, and the internet will ensure that the global market continues to grow.
+You'll see that most of our jobs are in New Zealand but we have had success placing staff into roles in many international locations, depending on demand, and the internet will ensure that the global market continues to grow.

 As a candidate, please make sure that you have 'refreshed' your CV before sending it in, so that it reflects your latest work and experience.